 Bottom line price comparison

 Software costs are a little easier to compare.
 At the time of writing this, macOS is included with the purchase of your computer.
-While you can get a Windows 11 Enterprise subscription starting at $8 USD/month per user but that can quickly escalate to $57/month per user with add-ons.
+You can get a Windows 11 Enterprise subscription starting at $8 USD/month per user, but that can quickly escalate to $57/month per user with add-ons.

 Device management costs

-While I’d love to tell you once you roll out a new computer in your environment, you’ll never have to worry about it again, we both know that’s not true.
-So, when you’re pricing out Macs versus Windows, you can’t just look at the price tag of the computer.
+While I’d love to tell you that once you roll out a new computer in your environment, you’ll never have to worry about it again, we both know that’s not true.
+So, when you’re pricing out Macs versus Windows, you can’t just look at the computer's price tag.
 You have to also figure out how much it’s going to cost to manage and support these machines.

 Windows:

 Thanks to how widely adopted Windows is in the enterprise environment, integrating these machines into any infrastructure is fairly easy.
-On top of that, Microsoft even has a suite of tools to make it easier.
+Microsoft even has a suite of tools to make it easier.
 A prime example is Microsoft Endpoint Manager.
 It’s a comprehensive management tool but does require additional licensing.

 Mac: